mksaraf/kubernetes-lab-tutorial/content/monitoring.md

 The autoscaler controller doesn’t perform the collection of the pod metrics itself.
 Instead, it gets the metrics from the Metric Server through REST calls.

-Once the autoscaler has all the metrics for all the pods of the target resource, it can use those metrics to return the number of replicas to bring the metrics close to the target.
+Once the autoscaler gathered all the metrics for the pods, it can use those metrics to return the number of replicas to bring the metrics close to the target.

 When the autoscaler is configured to consider only a single metric, calculating the required replica count is simple: sum the metrics values of all the pods, divide that by the target value and then round it up to the next integer.
 For example, if we set the target value to be *50%* of requested CPU and we have 3 pods consuming, respectively, *60%*, *90%*, and *50%* of CPU, then the resulting number is *(60+90+50)/50=4* replicas.

 The final step of the autoscaler is updating the desired replica count field on the resource object, e.g. the Deploy, and then letting it take care of spinning up additional pods or deleting excess ones.

-*Note that pods autoscaling does not apply to objects that can’t be scaled, for example, Daemon Sets.*
+Please, note that pods autoscaling does not apply to objects that can’t be scaled, for example, Daemon Sets.

 ### Autoscaling based on CPU usage
 In general, speaking about *"CPU usage"* we can refer to any of the following: